Community College STEM Scholarship Program

 • Grade point average of at least 3.0 on a 4.0 scale

-• Expect to graduate by May 2020 or later
+• Expect to graduate no sooner than May 2023 or later

 Statement of your academic and career goals – a brief written statement by the applicant relating to how his/her degree will help them prepare for a technical career in aerospace or a STEM field that will support NASA’s mission.
 Indicate your plans for future academic preparation including pursuing an undergraduate four-year degree or beyond.